maximewel/IA-course/TP2_gen-alg-labyrinth/README.md

 The first methodology tested was a very classical, "le compte est bon"-like genetic algorithm.\
 The evaluation functon of this classical first try is kept as an archive in misc/old_eval.\
 It was promising : The evaluation looked at the case that came the closer to the end (manhattan-wise), and returned a value of this manhattan + the difference between its path and the "perfect-path" to the end.
 The results were often very very close -if not identical- to the optimized path.\
-It proved its limitation time-wise (it is pretty slow) and with complexe path (ex : "doors", "walls" it kept planting into, etc...).
+It proved its limitation time-wise (it is pretty slow) and with complexe path (ex : "doors", "walls" it kept planting into, etc...).\
+\
+Also, this evaluation, based on opti_path, is based on the assumption that the shortest path is the optimal manhattan between start and stop.
+But even at 10% walls, there is **no assurance** that the length of the final path is the length of the opti path.
+As such, this method is not flexible and do not adapt to exotic topologies of terrains.

 ### Fast and Furious
 The **FAST AND FURIOUS** approach (It *must* be yelled) is the first try with a genetic algorithm with growing chromosomes.\